Using Novel In-depth DNA Sequencing To Learn From Rare Tumors

 Nebraska Watershed Project

-In May of 2019, we completed our $15,000 pledge to support a study currently being conducted at University of Nebraska Medical Center, Department of Environmental, Agricultural and Occupational Health College of Public Health.
+In December of 2019, we completed a $115,000 ($5,000 given in May of 2019) pledge to support a study currently being conducted at University of Nebraska Medical Center, Department of Environmental, Agricultural and Occupational Health College of Public Health.
 This study focuses on the possible role of contaminants in Nebraska surface and ground waters in the etiology of adverse health conditions, particularly pediatric cancer and birth defects.
 They will analyze the nitrate data in various ways to relate the levels of pediatric cancers in the approximately 75 watersheds we are using in Nebraska.
 They are pursuing this investigative approach to try to understand "hotspots" for pediatric cancers and birth defects in Nebraska.
 Although this study will be an extensive study conducted over many years, Sammy's Superheroes is proud to be a part of making a difference in Nebraska!